DuzeFan/smgeecure/README.md

 ## Numerical illustrations

-### An example using a real dataset from TCGA program is shown below:
+### An example using "tonsil cancer clinical trial data" is shown below:
 ```R
 # ---- prepare the data
 data(tonsil)